yangzhao1230/ProtDETR/README.md

 # ProtDETR

-ProtDETR is a novel framework designed for the classification of multifunctional enzymes.
+ProtDETR is a novel framework designed for the classification of multifunctional enzymes inspired by Object Detection in Computer Vision.
+You can read the preprint [here](https://arxiv.org/abs/2501.05644) - *Interpretable Enzyme Function Prediction via Residue-Level Detection*.

 ## Environment Requirements